Timeless Ceremonies

 Is a Civil Ceremony Right for You?

-A civil ceremony may be the right choice if you're looking for a simple legal ceremony conducted by an HSE Registrar.
+A civil ceremony may be the right choice if you're looking for a simple legal ceremony conducted by a HSE Registrar.

-If you're hoping for greater flexibility, additional symbolic rituals or a highly personalised ceremony, you may also wish to explore the other legal ceremony options available in Ireland.
+If you're hoping for greater flexibility or a highly personalised ceremony with additional symbolic rituals, you may also wish to explore the other legal ceremony options available in Ireland.

 Still Comparing Your Options?